berryboy2012/VkLearn/README.md

 ## Current state:
 - Uses some features in Vulkan1.3 to make life a bit easier.
-- Can display a hard-coded mesh.
+- Can display a hard-coded mesh with Model-View-Projection matrices in effect.
 - Can handle window resize and minimize events.
 - Has a messy structure.
 - Tries to split some boilerplate into `main.cpp`, while actual rendering code resides in `renderer.hpp`.